Home Printing in Decline?

 IDC’s new report, 2005 U.S. Consumer Digital Imaging Survey, (IDC #33840) is a top-level study of U.S. digital camera owners.
 The survey focuses on key consumer imaging applications, including quantifying how many images users capture, delete, print, and archive.
 Analysis of image sharing is brought to light, and trends are identified across survey responses from past years.

-To purchase this document, call IDC’s Sales hotline at 508-988-7988 or email .(JavaScript must be enabled to view this email address).
+To purchase this document, call IDC’s Sales hotline at 508-988-7988 or email [email protected].